 You’ll occasionally also see one-season and two-season tents.
 These are pretty much identical and make excellent summer shelters, as they’re both breathable and lightweight.
 That said, their use case is hopelessly restricted to fine weather.

-A four-season tent (such as the Mountain Hardwear ACI Tent) is a good option if you find yourself doing both three-season and winter backpacking and prefer to have just one tent for all your needs.
+A four-season tent (like the Mountain Hardwear Trango Tent) is a good option if you find yourself doing both three-season and winter backpacking and prefer to have just one tent for all your needs.

 Weight